Nematopsis: Genetics

 Little genetic material of Nematopsis has been sequences.
-Ribosomal RNA of Nematopsis temporariae was sequenced to show its parasitic relationship to tadpoles (Chambouvet et al. 2016).
+Ribosomal RNA of Nematopsis temporariae was sequenced to show its parasitic relationship to tadpoles.

 Practical importance

 As Nematopsis infects molluscs and crustaceans, it has strong effects on aquaculture.
 Recent studies have been conducted to investigate the role of Nematopsis as a parasite in commercially valuable marine organisms, in particular bivalves and crustaceans.
-Gregarine disease of penaeid shrimp is a common disease caused by Nematopsis spp. that affects shrimp in the United States, France, and India (Fisheries and Oceans Canada 1996).
-Due to parasite attachment in the crustaceans gut lumen, reduced absorption of food and intestinal blockages can occur in the host (Fisheries and Oceans Canada 1996.
-Although this has been thought to have little pathological significance for the host, severe infections can lead to low host survival and decreased shrimp output from the cultivation facility (Lightner 1996).
-Similarly to crustacean, molluscs with severe Nematopsis infections can develop lesions and hypertrophy which can lead to mechanical deformations inhibiting feeding and gas exchange, again resulting in poor quality shellfish and lower yields (Suja et al. 2016).
+Gregarine disease of penaeid shrimp is a common disease caused by Nematopsis spp. that affects shrimp in the United States, France, and India.
+Due to parasite attachment in the crustaceans gut lumen, reduced absorption of food and intestinal blockages can occur in the host.
+Although this has been thought to have little pathological significance for the host, severe infections can lead to low host survival and decreased shrimp output from the cultivation facility.
+Similarly to crustacean, molluscs with severe Nematopsis infections can develop lesions and hypertrophy which can lead to mechanical deformations inhibiting feeding and gas exchange, again resulting in poor quality shellfish and lower yields.
 Although Nematopsis infection may not always be severe, it is clear that it can affect aquaculture practice of both wild and cultured organisms and it is important to understand what influences the occurrence of Nematopsis infection and its severity.
 Better understanding of Nematopsis infection in commercially valuable species will lead to better management programs and optimization of quality and quantity of the desired aquaculture product.